upei/drupal6-cms/sites/all/modules/xmlsync/README.txt

 XMLSync is a module to synchronize record-based XML documents with Drupal.
-It reads a format-specified record-based well-formed XML document into a Drupal node XMLSyncrhonym, and parses records in the XML document into XMLSyncrhonym entities.
+It reads a format-specified record-based well-formed XML document into a Drupal node XMLSyncrhonym, and parses records in the XML document into XMLSyncrhonym records.
 A XMLSynchronym is a Drupal node that has many synchronym records.

+This module is part of UPEI (upei.ca) Drupal contributions to the community.

 INSTALLATION
 ------------